uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/4-warbots_mobilize.md

 Ack Ack Ack Ack Ack\!
 Suck It\!” screem Vraylar.

-Rodgie looked at Lester , perhaps hopeful for what the command "Suck it" might mean, but neither expected it to be fun.
+Bodgie looked at Lester , perhaps hopeful for what the command "Suck it" might mean, but neither expected it to be fun.

 It turned out to be an unconventional attack on the shimmer.
 As his Brute 'began
 to deeply inhale or suck in the shimmer'.... the brute complied.
 In a matter of